 Mann-Grandstaff VA Medical Center

-In the fall of 2009 the Spokane VA Medical Center started to perform cataract surgery.
+In the fall of 2009, the Mann-Grandstaff (Spokane) VA Medical Center started to perform cataract surgery.
 Since the fall of 2009 we have completed several hundred successful surgeries per year.

 Did you know?